-The Committee granted the Executive Officers options to purchase shares of Nucor common stock at an exercise price of \$59.07.
-The options become vested and exercisable on June 1, 2020.
+The Committee granted Executive Officers stock options to purchase shares of Nucor common stock reported in column (j) at an exercise price of \$65.80.
+The stock options become vested and exercisable on June 1, 2021.

 Long-Term Incentive Plan